-Install Glass Doors to Remodel Your Fireplace
+1. Install Glass Doors to Remodel Your Fireplace

-Refinish the Brick
+2. Refinish the Brick On The Old Fireplace

-If your hearth is brick, there are many different options for fireplaces.
-A limewash will finish the brick with a pale, chalky look.
-You can create an antiqued finish by painting over the brick with gray paint, followed by a stain.
-Another technique for refinishing brick is called the German smear.
-It requires applying a mortar and then removing some of the product before it dries.
-There are instructions for different types of brick finishes online.
+If the hearth is brick, there are many different related options to update fireplaces.
+A limewash will finish brick with a pale, chalky look.
+An antiqued finish can be achieved by painting over with a gray paint, followed by some stain.
+Another popular option for refinishing the brick is called a ‘German smear.’
+It requires applying some mortar, then removing some before it dries.
+There are also various other options for different types of brick finish online.

-Remodel Your Fireplace by Updating the Mantle
+3. Remodel The Fireplace by Updating Its’ Mantle

-Creative Firewood Storage
+4. Creative Firewood Storage Around The Fireplace

-A large metal tub is another great way to store firewood indoors.
-Purchase one at a local hardware store that will fit on or near your hearth.
+On a chilly evening, no one looks forward to going outside for the firewood.
+So why not design a way to store firewood near the fireplace, making it easy to access when the temperatures drop.
+If there are bookshelves or cabinets near the fireplace, use the bottom shelves to store wood.
+Remove a door from the cabinet and stack the wood on the shelves inside.
+A large metal tub can be another way to store firewood indoors.
+It’s easy to purchase one at a local hardware store that will fit on or near your hearth.
 You may be able to find a vintage bucket or metal basket at an antique store that will suit your needs.
 Alternatively, you can purchase an indoor firewood rack.
 Some are built like narrow metal shelves; others are semicircular in shape, but both will keep the firewood within reach.